How Does Down Payment Assistance Work?

 The program delays closing

-Mortgage expert Liz Reese doesn’t think you should expect too much of a delay.
-“DPA programs can add a week to the closing time,” she says, but that’s it.
+Reese says the impact is usually modest.
+"DPA programs can add a week to the closing time," she says, but that's about it.

 You make too much to qualify